Troubleshooting

 Keys¶

-The following clusters use SSH keys: Farm, Franklin, Hive, and HPC2.
+The following clusters use SSH keys: Farm, Franklin, and Hive.

 If you connect to one of these and are asked for a password (as distinct from a passphrase for your key), your key is